 How to Request a Design Project with Outsourced Designers

-For companies on the rise, a logo and branding package can be a great place to start.
-Once you have your colors, fonts, and brand identities in order, it’ll be easier to plan out the rest of your designs.
+For companies building their visual identity, a logo and branding package is a strong place to start.
+Once your colors, fonts, and brand identity are locked in, planning the rest of your design assets becomes much more straightforward.

 What to Include in Your Design Request: